psidnell/ofexport2/doc/templates/README.md

 - opml: OPML format
 - csv: CSV format
 - html: HTML format
+- debug: A text format that contains all attributes of nodes

 If you want to specify a format different from the one derived from the output file (or are printing to the console) you can use "-f fmt".